-Innovation, Systems Thinking & Leadership in Healthcare
+Innovation, Systems Thinking & Leadership in Healthcare 3 credits, 45 hours lecture

 An introduction to the concepts of innovation, health technology, systems thinking and relational leadership in a healthcare context.
 The course develops the knowledge, skills and values that foster personal capacity for innovation and relational leadership.
 NOTE: Available only to nursing students in the Collaborative Program.